 15 June 1943, A four man delegation from Kimberley meets with General Smuts.

 Kimberley’s dependence on diamonds once again came to the fore during World War II, 1939 to 1945, when the operating mines closed down.
-Most young white men of Kimberley joined the military, be it army, airforce or navy, the women and the elderly men taking care of the daily business routine.
-Many blacks from Kimberley and surrounding area also joined the war effort, many being members of the Native Military Corps.
-Despite being unarmed, they played an important role, especially when serving with the SA Engineering Corps.
+Most young white men of Kimberley joined the military, be it army, air force or navy, the women and the elderly men taking care of the daily business routine.
+Many Blacks and Coloureds from Kimberley and surrounding area also joined the war effort, the majority of the former being members of the Native Military Corps.
+Despite being unarmed, they played an extremely important role, especially when serving with the SA Engineering Corps.

 There is no doubt the city suffered, but then with the world at war, it was to be accepted and there were many other towns and cities far worse off than the diamond city.